richard-chen-1985/undoRedo/README.md

 # undoRedo
-undoRedo is a javascript library for histories management.
+undoRedo is a javascript library for histories management uses a fixed length array.

 # Usage